How can I visit?

 - Arrange a corporate day with us

 Please note that the estate is not generally open to the public and footpath-users must remain on the designated public rights-of-way.
 This is essential for the estate to function and perform our demanding conservation, farming and forestry operations.
-We are a busy working estate and can only accept visitors at our Estate Office by prior appointment.
+We are a busy working estate and can only accept visitors at our Estate Office by prior booking or appointment.

 Getting Here